Skip to content

 Background

-All the guides I have found on the internet say that they are updated for the Pi 4, but the Raspberry Pi foundation must've changed something in the Raspberry Pi OS, or all the guides aren't written quite right.
+All the guides I have found on the internet say that they are updated for the Pi 4, but they seem to be quite outdated.
+Raspberry Pi have changed the location of the boot partition within the Raspberry Pi OS, and all tutorials refer to the old location at /boot.
+The latest version of the Pi OS has the firmware at /boot/firmware, when mapped into the OS.

 Pi 3